 Moderating Live Group Chat with Video Activities

 Leading up to the start of your live group chat with video, participants can click into the Activity and will be kept in a waiting room.
-Anyone who will be participating in a live video meeting should be encouraged to use the Meeting Test button several minutes prior to the scheduled start time to ensure their camera and microphone are working.
+Anyone who will be participating in a live video meeting should be encouraged to run a System Check several minutes prior to the scheduled start time to ensure their camera and microphone are working.

 If you have enough or all people in the waiting room, you can choose to start the Activity by simply clicking the Start Early option (if it's at or past the start time the button will read Enter Activity).
 Everyone joining the front room of the meeting will be prompted to share their camera and microphone when they join.